decryptofy/scarr/README.md

 # Working with Other File Formats

 SCARR only works with its native format and we have no plans to support other file formats.
 Should you have previously recorded data in other file formats, then you need to convert these data sets to Zarr.
 We collect example scripts for this format conversion [here](https://oregonstate.box.com/s/flpkr969do6v1h5a8qwfw5t49c7ivzgl), e.g., to convert separate .npy files to a combined .zarr.
-These scripts are not actively maintained.
+These scripts are not actively maintained and not optimized.

 # Platform Compatibility